-Gait abnormalities are common in people with MS and these abnormalities affect activity, participation and quality of life.
-Annual direct medical costs for MS with gait impairment average nearly \$21,000 (€15,458) per patient in the US.102 Decreased mobility is also associated with higher absenteeism rates,103 thus raising indirect costs, which also include lost income from eventual unemployment, which is often related to impaired mobility.^{102,104} Gait dysfunction is so common and so important in people with MS that its assessment is of major importance in the two most commonly used measurement scales of MS-related disability and disease progression: the Expanded Disability Status Scale (EDSS) and the Multiple Sclerosis Functional Composite (MSFC).
+Gait abnormalities are common in people with MS and these abnormalities affect activity, participation, and quality of life.
+Annual direct medical costs for MS with gait impairment average nearly \$21,000 per patient in the US.
+102 Decreased mobility is also associated with higher absenteeism rates, 103 thus raising indirect costs, which also include lost income from eventual unemployment, often related to impaired mobility.
+102,104 Gait dysfunction is so common and so important in people with MS that its assessment is of major importance in the two most commonly used measurement scales of MS-related disability and disease progression: the Expanded Disability Status Scale (EDSS) and the Multiple Sclerosis Functional Composite (MSFC).

-Several studies revealed that MS patients present a number of gait abnormalities such as: decreased step length,^{105,106} decreased cadence,105-107 reduced joint motion^{106,108,109} and more variability of most gait parameters.110 These abnormalities result in reduced gait speed,^{105,107-110} reduced walking endurance,111 an increased metabolic cost of walking112 and reduced community mobility.113
+Studies reveal that people with MS have a range of gait abnormalities including decreased step length, ^{105,106} decreased cadence, ^{105-107} reduced joint motion, ^{106,108,109} and more variability of most gait parameters.
+110 These abnormalities result in reduced gait speed, ^{105,107-110} reduced walking endurance, 111 an increased metabolic cost of walking, 112 and reduced community mobility.
+113